-Anita is highly approachable and ranked in the Legal 500 and Chambers and Partners for Proceeds of Crime Act 2002 & Asset Forfeiture work where she is described as ‘a fantastic rising star who is knowledgeable and reassuring in the delivery of her advice’.
-Anita defends and prosecutes across the range of Chambers’ practice areas and has experience in civil proceeds of crime matters.
+Anita Clifford is highly approachable and ranked in the Legal 500 and Chambers UK for Money Laundering & Proceeds of Crime work, where she has been described as a fantastic rising star who is knowledgeable and reassuring in the delivery of her advice.

 Instructed by the Council of Europe, she has undertaken anti-money laundering and anti-corruption projects in Georgia, Moldova, Czech Republic and Serbia.
 She has also contributed to anti-corruption workshops in Kenya and Zambia with the African Union.